spacetelescope/jwst/docs/jwst/source_catalog/main.rst

 magnitudes are also calculated, based on the largest aperture.
 Both AB and Vega magnitudes are calculated.

-For the isophotal photometry is based on `photutils segmentation
+The isophotal photometry is based on `photutils segmentation
 <https://photutils.readthedocs.org/en/latest/segmentation.html>`_.
 The properties that are currently calculated for each source include source centroids (both in pixel and sky coordinates), isophotal fluxes